wavefrontHQ/docs/pages/doc/trace_data_query.md

     </tbody>
     </table>

-2. Optional.
-Select values from these menus to specify the physical characteristics that spans must match.
+2. Select values from these menus to specify the physical characteristics that spans must match:
     <table style="width: 100%">
     <colgroup>
     <col width="20%"/>